uva-cs3140-25su/uva-cs3140-25su.github.io/syllabus.md

 any code on Gradescope (your code will be on Github).
 You will only submit PDF documents.

-Exams will be graded on Gradescope.
+Exams will be graded on Canvas.

 All regrade requests are handled on Gradescope.
 Please be aware that if a regrade request results in a grade change, it can take up to one